Bulk plasmons in elemental metals: Introduction

-Although the dielectric properties of elemental metals in the optical limit have been extensively studied and tabulated~\cite{Johnson1972PRB,book_Palik1985,Maksimov1988JPEMP,Giuliani-Vignale2005book,Babar2015ApplOpt}, properties at finite momentum are not as widely available.
-In this work, we report the frequency and momentum dependent inverse dielectric functions of 25 elemental metals computed from first principles within the random phase approximation (RPA) level of the many-body theory, using Kohn–Sham Bloch (KS) states obtained from density functional theory (DFT).
-We also provide an effective analytical representation of the main collective excitations in the inverse dielectric function, by generalizing our previous model based on multipole-Pad\'e approximants (MPA)~\cite{Leon2021PRB,Leon2023PRB,Leon2025PRB} through the inclusion of both momentum and frequency dependence.
+Although the dielectric properties of elemental metals in the optical limit have been extensively studied and tabulated~\cite{Johnson1972PRB,book_Palik1985,Maksimov1988JPEMP,Giuliani-Vignale2005book,Babar2015ApplOpt,Polyanskiy2024SciData}, properties at finite momentum are not as widely available.
+For gapless metallic systems, strong electronic screening suppresses bound electron–hole (excitonic) effects, making the random-phase approximation (RPA) a well-established and widely used framework for describing bulk plasmon excitations~\cite{Giuliani-Vignale2005book,martin2016book}.
+In this work, we report the frequency and momentum dependent inverse dielectric functions of 26 elemental metals computed from first principles within the RPA level of the many-body theory, using Kohn–Sham Bloch (KS) states obtained from density functional theory (DFT).
+We also provide an effective analytical representation of the main collective excitations in the inverse dielectric function, by generalizing our previous model based on multipole-Pad\'e approximants (MPA)~\cite{Leon2021PRB,Leon2023PRB,Leon2025PRB} to include momentum alongside frequency dependence.
 The generalized MPA model in two variables, MPA($\q$), is used to describe the main spectral properties of such excitations.
+It also shows potential to develop efficient methods to further reduce the computational cost of first-principles calculations such as $GW$ and BSE~\cite{martin2016book,Leon2024PRB}, with respect to the original MPA method~\cite{Leon2021PRB}.

 The paper is organized as follows: Sec.~\ref{sec:methods} details the theoretical framework (Sec.~\ref{sec:theo}), the MPA and MPA($\q$) representations (Sec.~\ref{sec:mpa}), the set of studied materials (Sec.~\ref{sec:mat}), and the computational details of the first-principle calculations (Sec.~\ref{sec:com}).
 Sec.~\ref{sec:results} presents the results for the optical limit of intra-band contributions (Sec.~\ref{sec:intra-inter}), the comparison between RPA and the experimental spectra (Sec.~\ref{sec:optical_limit}), and the deviations from the free-electron gas model (Sec.~\ref{sec:PPA_like}), while results at finite momentum are used for the construction of spectral band structures (Sec.~\ref{sec:rpa_spectral}), and the generalized MPA($\q$) model (Sec.~\ref{sec:mpa_spectral}).
 Finally, Sec.~\ref{sec:con} holds the conclusions.